Maryam-Hussein/GDPR-Ontology/README.md

 ## ✅ Evaluation & Validation

 The ontology has been successfully validated using the **HermiT 1.4.3.456** reasoner in **Protégé**.
-The model is confirmed to be **logically consistent**, meaning all classes, properties, and instances follow the defined GDPR constraints without contradiction.
+The model is confirmed to be **logically consistent**, meaning that all classes, properties, and instances adhere to the defined GDPR constraints without contradiction.